8base/Documentation/docs/backend/8base-console-authentication.md

 ### 4. Verification

-When 8base recieves an authorized API request (a request containing an `idToken`) it validates that token with the issuing auth provider.
+When 8base receives an authorized API request (a request containing an `idToken`) it validates that token with the issuing auth provider.
 8base handles this step using data that's encoded in the `idToken`.
 This way, a fraudulent token is detected and discarded before any sensitive data is accessed.

 ### 5. Validation